Hidan0/dotfiles/README.md

 ```
 yay -S hyprland-dev waybar-hyprland-git xdg-desktop-portal-hyprland-git swaylock-effects swappy slurp swayidle grim swaybg wl-clipboard wofi qt5-wayland qt6-wayland polkit-kde-authentication-agent-1
 ```

-## "Installation" script

-The "installation" script is `link_dot.lua`; this is a really bad written script that creates a symbolic link between the content of the repository and the home directory.
-The content of `config` will be linked at `$HOME/.config/`(Ex: `$HOME/.config/alacritty -> .dotfiles/config/alacritty`).
-If the file/dir is already present (symbolic link included) a new link will be created, the old one will be renamed (yeah it's pretty bad).

 ## Scripts